Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 The Supremacy of ’Asabiyyah (Solidarity) in Old Arabia

-In her book, “Muhamad a Prophet for our Time,” Karen Armstrong defines ‘asabiyyah and explains how the Prophetovercameo overcome such a conflict-causing culture.
+In her book, “Muhammad a Prophet for Our Time,” Karen Armstrong defines ‘asabiyyah and explains how the Prophet overcame such a conflict-causing culture.
 She explained:

 solidarity (‘asabiyyah) encouraged bravery and selflessness,

-but only within the contexts of the tribe.
+but only within the context of the tribe.
 There was no concept of

 universal human rights.
 A Bedouin felt responsible merely for his